 Has that tempted you to book your next outdoor adventure weekend in South Wales?
 Feel free to ask me any questions about Merthyr Tydfil or the outdoor activities I took part in during my stay in the comments below

 *This was a sponsored trip was arranged by Visit Merthyr along with the activities.
-My accommodation was provided by Parkwood Outdoor Dolygaer Centre.
+My accommodation was provided by Parkwood Outdoors Dolygaer Centre.
 However, all thoughts and opinions are always my own.

 Save to your Hiking Pinterest Boards